allanmcinnes/allanmcinnes.github.io/_posts/2016-08-09-reflecting_on_retrospectives.md

 ## TL;DR

-Frequent retrospectives are perhaps the most important practice to include in the software development process, because they allow other valuable practices to be introduced on an as-needed basis to fine-tune the project.
+Frequent retrospectives are perhaps the most important practice to include in the software development process, because they facilitate having other valuable practices be introduced on an as-needed basis to fine-tune the project.
 By regularly asking *What went well?* and *What can we do better?* teams can get the internal feedback they need to rapidly improve their performance.
 And they can have fun doing it.